Jee-El/maze-solver/README.md

 - It is the language taught at my school so I decided to go ahead and play around with it.

-- It is going to be the topic of my team's school project.
+- It is going to be presented in a school project my team and I are working on.

 # Features :